-- (b) send an application on the official form so that it is received by the Executive Office by 1 September. - 31.8 A candidate for first appointment shall be endorsed by his Member National Authority. - World Sailing shall inform a Member National Authority of all applications for reappointment received from its World Sailing Race Officials. - 31.10 By applying for appointment or participating in a World Sailing activity required for appointment, a candidate or World Sailing Race Official agrees that, if aggrieved, he will resort only to the remedies referred to in these Regulations, and whether those remedies are exhausted or not, shall not resort to any court or other tribunal. - Where a candidate is required to have served at an event outside of his Group or Member National Authority the following provisions shall apply: - (a) if the event is the Olympic Sailing Competition or an event listed in Regulation 25.8.10, it will qualify as such an event even if it has taken place inside his Group or Member National Authority; and - (b) if the candidate is from Groups A H, the event shall be outside his Group, and if the candidate is from Groups I - Q, the event shall be outside his Member National Authority.
+- (b) send an application on the official form so that it is received by the Executive Office by 1 September. - 31.8 A candidate for first appointment shall be endorsed by his Member National Authority.
+However, the Race Officials Committee may waive this requirement if the endorsement is unreasonably withheld or delayed by the Member National Authority. - World Sailing shall inform a Member National Authority of all applications for reappointment received from its World Sailing Race Officials. - 31.10 By applying for appointment or participating in a World Sailing activity required for appointment, a candidate or World Sailing Race Official agrees that, if aggrieved, he will resort only to the remedies referred to in these Regulations, and whether those remedies are exhausted or not, shall not resort to any court or other tribunal. - 31.11 Where a candidate is required to have served at an event outside of his Group or Member National Authority the following provisions shall apply: - (a) if the event is the Olympic Sailing Competition or an event listed in Regulation 25.8.10, it will qualify as such an event even if it has taken place inside his Group or Member National Authority; and - (b) if the candidate is from Groups A H, the event shall be outside his Group, and if the candidate is from Groups I - Q, the event shall be outside his Member National Authority.